 Databases6 min read

-How to Query SQL Databases Online: Connect PostgreSQL, MySQL, MariaDB
+How to Query SQL Databases from Your Desktop: Connect PostgreSQL, MySQL, MariaDB

-Connect to PostgreSQL, MySQL, or MariaDB from your browser.
-Run SQL queries, explore schemas, and export results without installing a database client.
-All credentials are AES-256 encrypted.
+Connect to PostgreSQL, MySQL, or MariaDB from your desktop with the built-in SQL client in MyDevTools.
+Run SQL queries, explore schemas, and export results without a separate database app.
+All credentials are AES-256 encrypted locally.

-Try the free online tool mentioned in this guide:SQL Client
+Get the tool mentioned in this guide in the desktop app:SQL Client

-MyDevTools SQL Client runs in your browser, encrypts your credentials with AES-256 before storing them, and keeps your connection details local.
+The SQL Client in MyDevTools runs locally on your desktop, encrypts your credentials with AES-256 before storing them, and keeps your connection details on your machine.
 You can run SELECT, INSERT, UPDATE, DELETE, and administrative queries directly against PostgreSQL, MySQL, and MariaDB instances.

 How to connect to your database